-In this blog, we will explain what "deregulated' means in the context of the Texas electricity market, what the benefits are of a deregulated market, and we will provide a list of deregulated cities and ZIP codes to help you determine if you live in an area open to competition.
+In this blog, we will explain what "deregulated' and "competitive" means in the context of the Texas electricity market, what the benefits are of a deregulated market, and we will provide a list of deregulated cities and ZIP codes to help you determine if you live in an area open to competition.

 What Does Deregulation Mean, and How Does it Affect Me?